Why do women have such a negative view of maths?

 Had lunch at the Bibendum with Baroness Margaret Jay, who was a former Minister for Women.
 We want to find out the origins of the bad image that maths has with women.

-This was not in the 18th Century when Jane Austin’s women were all busily discussing how much a man was worth and how to get their hands on that worth.
+This was not in the 18th Century when Jane Austin’s women were all busily discussing how much a man was worth and how to get their hands on it.
 I suspect this happened in the 19th Century as a follow on from the Industrial Revolution in Britain (which started around 1820) which produced what we know as the middle class.
 Some of these women wanted to “better themselves” by conspicuously never having anything to do with money.
 Husbands handled that.

 Thursday 31 July – Went over the research from the Centre for Social Justice into women’s attitudes to maths.